What Is Fennel and How Can I Use It?

 What Is Fennel?

 Fennel is an aromatic vegetable with a rounded white bulb at the base and gently curving stalks covered with fern-like leaves.
-The entire plant is edible, and you can think of it as a multitasker: The base can be sliced and used as a main ingredient in dishes like salads, while the fronds (the tiny, frilly leaves) can be finely chopped and treated as an herb (some cooks like to swap it in for dill).
-And don't toss the stalks—they can be quick-pickled or used in a mirepoix the next time you make soup or stock.
+The entire plant is edible, and you can think of it as a multitasker: the bulb can be sliced and used as a main ingredient in dishes like salads, while the fronds (the tiny, frilly leaves) can be finely chopped and treated as an herb (some cooks like to swap it in for dill).
+And don't toss the stalks—they can be quick-pickled or used in a mirepoix the next time you make soup or broth.

-Fennel, which is related to carrots and parsley, was first cultivated in the Mediterranean.
+Fennel, which is related to carrots and parsley (they're all part of the Apiaceae family), was first cultivated in the Mediterranean.
 The type seen today at farmers' markets and grocery stores is known as Florence fennel or finocchio, and it originated in Italy during the 17th century.
 The two other main types, bitter fennel and sweet fennel, are used only as herbs and lack the bulb at the stem.

 When choosing fennel, look for bulbs that are firm, uncracked and free of brown spots or signs of dryness.
 The stalks should be smooth, tightly packed and have bright, fresh-looking fronds.